ENCYCLOPEDIC ENTRY

 Loading ...

 Dead zones are low-oxygen, or hypoxic, areas in the world’s oceans and lakes.
-Because most organisms need oxygen to live, few organisms can survive in hypoxic conditions.
+Because most organisms need oxygen to live, few can survive in hypoxic conditions.
 That is why these areas are called dead zones.

 Understanding the eutrophication process provides the clearest picture of how and why dead zones develop.